Forthright-com/MFA-Audit/README.md

 **PowerShell toolkit for auditing multi-factor authentication (MFA) adoption across customer tenants.**

-Perfect for Managed Service Providers (MSPs) who need to quickly assess security posture and identify high-risk users lacking MFA protection.
+Method to quickly assess security posture and identify high-risk users lacking MFA protection.

 ## 🎯 **What This Does**